 October 27, 2021 (Shudder)

-What better to celebrate Spooktober than with a new series about all our favorite creepers?
+What better way to celebrate Spooktober than with a new series about all our favorite creepers?
 Horror streamers already know about Shudder’s dedication to thrillers and chillers, but if you need an introduction (free trial available), this six-parter will do the trick.
 Dig into the bones of Halloween’s Michael Meyers, Hellraiser’s Pinhead, Friday the 13th’s Jason Voorhees, and Candyman and Chucky in interviews with writers, actors, directors, and effects designers.
 Yes, please!